Estimated reading time: 49 minutes

 Patient engagement consists of 6 stages :

 - Appointment – First point of contact for help.
 This includes a patient’s initial contact with the health system via call center, email, mobile, etc. (i.e., Whom shall I contact?
 Where can I find it?
-How can I ask a proper question?)
+How can I ask a proper question?).
+You can very much be a top contender here.
+Follow the best practices we have shared before about making it super easy to be in touch with you and your business.

 - Diagnosis: Assessment of Health Condition.
-This is where a patient visits a medical facility to assess his health condition (physician’s office, hospital, etc.)
+This is where a patient visits a medical facility to assess his health condition (physician’s office, hospital, etc.).
+This is very much in the hands of your providers and their bedside manners.
+This is also VERY much dependent on your staff.
+Be careful and train your staff (frontdesk and technicians).

-- Treatment: This includes on-site and follow-up care (medications, physical therapy, etc.)
+- Treatment: This includes on-site and follow-up care (medications, physical therapy, etc.).
+This is very much in the hands of your providers

-- Ongoing Care / Proactive Health: This refers to ongoing care management between patient visits, fostering engagement between the patient & physician and enabling the patient to better manage his/her own care
+- Ongoing Care / Proactive Health: This refers to ongoing care management between patient visits, fostering engagement between the patient & physician and enabling the patient to better manage his/her own care.
+Again this is very much in your hands as well and you can be part of your patient’s journey with the help of technology.

 We are not going to refer to acquiring patients in their research stage just yet – let’s look at how you can engage with patients in the rest of the steps (2-6).
 Below are some of the effective ways you can consider to improve patient engagement journey: